 At Least Once a Month

-Tire inflation pressure check - Check the tires for proper inflation.
-If they are low, inflate them to the level specified on the certification label or on the tire inflation charts.
-See "Loading Your Vehicle" or "Inflation-Tire Pressure" in the Index.
+Tire inflation pressure check -Check the tires for proper inflation.
+If they are low, inflate them to the level specified on the Certification label.
+See "Inflation-Tire Pressure" in the Index.

 At Least Once a Year